 Airlines provide fewer and fewer amenities these days and some of these changes hit family travelers the hardest.
 Here are common airline issues to think about as a traveler with kids:

 - Bag Fees: Will your airline charge you for bags?
 Other than Southwest Airlines, all domestic US airlines now charge for bags unless you have booked your tickets with an airline credit card that offers a free bag perk.
 Some ultra-low cost airlines even charge for carry on bags.

 - Seating: Do you have seat assignments together as a family?
 Many more airlines are charging for that privilege.
 Assuming you’ve snagged seats together at booking, have you double checked to make sure the airline hasn’t moved those around without your knowledge?
 It happens!

 - Pre-boarding: Will you be able to pre-board with your kids if that matters to you?
-Most airlines don’t pre-board families anymore, so you need to be prepared to get on board with the masses and move quickly.
+Most airlines don’t pre-board families anymore (or pre-board only with babies), so you need to be prepared to get on board with the masses and move quickly.

 2. Know Your Airport(s)

 Airlines are only half the battle.
 Some of the inconveniences of flying are due to airport logistics.
 If you are flying in or out of (or connecting in) a new airport on your holiday, take a few minutes to look at an airport map and make sure you investigate any unusual rules that might apply.

 - At your originating airport: How busy is the airport you are flying out of?
 Will holiday crowds overwhelm the usual capacity and bring long lines?
 Can you check-in and print boarding passes at home in advance to skip the check-in line?
 Are you up-to-date on all TSA shortcuts you might be able to use?
 In particular, don’t forget about family lanes that can save you time with younger kids.
 If you have TSA Pre-Check, CLEAR, or elite status, use it!